lousousa/yt-music-finder/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# YouTube Music Finder

+This project is a YouTube API fetching filtered by Music category, which displays it as a video list.

+## Featured:

+- React
+- Tailwind CSS

 ## Available Scripts